TAwosanya/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)

-The 5-minute interval which on average across all the days in the dataset that contains the maximum number of steps is 8:30-8:35am.
+The 5-minute interval which on average across all the days in the dataset that contains the maximum number of steps is about 8:30-8:35am.

 ## Imputing missing values
 The total number of rows with missing data is: